 Project-Based Learning Can Sometimes Be Messy

 Not all project-based learning for kids has to be messy, but it can be sometimes.
 While I don’t always love the mess, I am sure to encourage it when it means my child can present and explain a concept because of it!

 In this case, we took the grand finale of the partnership project outside to a spot designated for the messiest of adventuresome learning.
 Who can resist adding a baking soda and vinegar reaction to any chemistry lineup?

 This chemistry project for kids was SUCH fun!
 It was perfect for multiple ages to work on together and a great way for them to show what they learned during our chemistry studies.

-Project-based learning is an incredible way for children to learn.
+As I’ve already mentioned (probably multiple times), project-based learning is an incredible way for children to learn.
 Learn more about it here.